enthought/traits-futures/docs/source/guide/advanced.rst

 sends messages of type ``"generated"``.

-If none of the standard task types meets your needs, it's possible to write your own background task type, that sends whatever message types you like.
+If none of the standard task types meets your needs, it's possible to write your own background task type, that sends whatever messages you like.
 This section describes how to do this in detail.

 To create your own task type, you'll need three ingredients: